 6. Description of project:

-The proposed project is a composting facility that designed to process residual green and wood material from the existing chip and grind facility located nearby.
+The proposed project is a composting facility that designed to process green material feedstock from the existing chip and grind facility located nearby.
+This green material feedstock consists of wood chips, mulches, soil amendment, and co-generation fuel.